michaelhyunk/acmeair-api/README.md

 - Integration tests with real database
 - Retry/backoff strategies (e.g. jitter/delay) are not yet implemented
 - Introduce `TestData.java` as a centralized test fixture to streamline setup and remove duplicated data creation in unit tests
+- Basic logging is implemented with a focus on minimizing exposure of sensitive dat ain production.
+Logs are intentionally limited to opersational events only.
+Future improvments could include, structured logging, correlation IDs for tracing requests and dedicated log redaction for sensitive fields

 ---